Auxotaku/BindDiffusion_valid/imagebind/model_card.md

 <!-- This should link to a Data Card, perhaps with a short stub of information on what the training data is all about as well as documentation related to data pre-processing or additional filtering. -->

-ImageBind uses image-paired data for training -- (image, X) where X is one of text, audio, depth, IMU or thermal data.
+imagebind uses image-paired data for training -- (image, X) where X is one of text, audio, depth, IMU or thermal data.
 In particular, we initialize and freeze the image and text encoders using an OpenCLIP ViT-H encoder.
 We train audio embeddings using Audioset, depth embeddings using the SUN RGB-D dataset, IMU using the Ego4D dataset and thermal embeddings using the LLVIP dataset.
 We provide the exact training data details in the paper.